 BookSmarts: What They Don’t Teach You At Harvard Business School

-Hanging on RIOTs Creative Agency office walls’ in New York City is incredible artwork that we take daily inspiration from, and sat comfortably on our shelves are a collection of books we use as bibles and motivational speakers.
+Hanging on our creative agency office walls’ in New York City is incredible artwork that we take daily inspiration from, and sitting comfortably on our shelves is a collection of books we use as bibles and motivational speakers.

 The more we read here at RIOT, the more we write.
 You’ll find us heavily typing away through the night and vigorously flipping through pages and pages of a diverse range of reading material.

 “If you don’t have time to read, you don’t have the time (or the tools) to write.”— Stephen King